Amog-OS/AmogOS/README.md

 https://github.com/jostroOS/amogOS/releases/latest

 ## Important Notice for QEMU Users:
-If the latest version of Amogos dosent work on qemu , try an older release (we dont know whats the issue but thats the only solution for now) , Mostly v1.2.0 or v1.0.0 should do the Job!
+This is meant for RPI 3 and 4.
+If you would like to run it on a x86 system, you can do so via QEMU.
+Download it [here](https://drive.google.com/file/d/1wgkJYwNV7jqxNFW_uRPPZ3JKvd87mVPE/view?usp=sharing) and read the instructions inside the zip to find how to replace the Twister OS image with amogOS.
+If the latest version of Amogos dosent work on QEMU, try an older release (we dont know whats the issue but thats the only solution for now) , Mostly v1.2.0 or v1.0.0 should do the Job!

 ### Get support on Discord:
 https://discord.gg/k4d24VaAJN